-Vattenfall’s goal to enable fossil-free living within one generation means making its own energy mix 100 per cent fossil free through large investments in fossil-free energy and phasing out fossil energy sources.
+Vattenfall’s goal to enable fossil-free living within one generation means making its own energy mix 100 per cent fossil free.
+It aims to do this through large investments in fossil-free energy and phasing out fossil energy sources.

 Demand for sustainable solutions

 According to the report, achieving a net-zero carbon emission economy will have only a negligible impact on living standards and on growth between now and 2050.
-Actually, full decarbonization will cost less than 0.5 per cent of global GDP according to ETC, while ”The Economics of Climate Change: The Stern Review” has estimated the costs to between 5 and 20 per cent.
+Actually, full decarbonization will cost less than 0.5 per cent of global GDP according to ETC. Meanwhile ”The Economics of Climate Change: The Stern Review” has estimated the costs to between 5 and 20 per cent.